 Apply for your New Zealand visa

-Long before you travel to New Zealand, you can apply for the required visa.
-You can use the so-called NZeTA for both a holiday or business travel.
+You can apply for the required visa long before you travel to New Zealand.
+You can use the so-called NZeTA for both a holiday or business trip.
 This visa type is valid for two years for an unlimited number of trips to New Zealand.
-Each stay may last up to 3 consecutive months.
-In total, you may stay in the country for up to six months a year with an NZeTA.
-The NZeTA is suitable for travellers with the nationality of the United Kingdom, Ireland the Netherlands, Belgium, Switzerland and all (other) countries in the European Union
+Each stay may last up to 6 consecutive months for travellers with a UK passport.
+Citizens of other countries, including Ireland, may stay in New Zealand for a maximum of 3 months on an NZeTA.
+Regardless of the passport you are travelling with, you may not spend more than six months in the country within any period of 12 months.
+The NZeTA is suitable for travellers with the nationality of the United Kingdom, Ireland, Switzerland and all (other) countries in the European Union

 Apply for your NZeTA now